zaida04/g.js-self/README.md

 ## Getting Started

 ### Prerequisites
-You are expected to have an updated version of node.js.
+You are expected to have a reasonably supported version of node.js.
 Guildedjs is tested on node.js >12.0.0 and we make no guarantees that it will work on earlier versions

 ### Installation
 1. Install through NPM `(recommended)`